-The price for our services is one easy-to-understand, flat, annual retainer fee.
+The price for our services is one easy-to-understand, annual flat retainer fee.
 No hidden fees.
-No conflicts of interest.
 This fee includes our holistic financial planning and investment management services.

 Why would we charge so much less than traditional financial planning firms?

 We are in this business to be a financial force of good for our clients.
 We believe in keeping our overhead business expenses low so that we can offer our services at a justifiable cost.
 No high-rise offices, no fancy parties, no expensive advertising.
 Our clients tend to be hard-working individuals who appreciate our business model, believe in impact investing, and have more than $750,000 of investable assets.
 We have designed our firm to cater to this niche and created a fee structure that reflects our value.
 In order to deliver our high-service model, we will cap our client relationships for the entire firm.
 We believe this is the only way to provide quality over quantity.